 IF CONTACT #2 THEN

 Take notes duri ng your conversation.

 to a late re rson know you are responding turn or check-in by the designated on the Float Plan.

-Answers phone Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
+Answers phone to, or anyo recently ha if the person you are talking ne else at that location, has ad contact with anyone on the d when and where that contact

-8. Are you still concerned about the safety or welfare of any persons on board the vessel?
+Are you still concerned about the safe or welfare of any persons on board the vessel?

 IF THEN

 Yes Continue with Step 6.

 No STOP.
 No further action is required.

 Does not answer phone Conti nue with S tep 6.